pranjalkatiyar/Slides-AI/README.md

 ## 🔧 Improvements

-- Optimise Reveal.js code for accurate visualization of editor content.
+- [ ] Optimise Reveal.js code for accurate visualization of editor content.
-- Retain data on refresh using local storage.
-- Add dark mode to the presentation.
+- [ ] Add dark mode to the presentation.
-- Improve the prompt for better clarity.
+- [ ] Improve the prompt for better clarity.
-- Make the editor smoother for enhanced user experience.
+- [ ] Make the editor smoother for enhanced user experience.

 ---